 Revaluation surplus for land and buildings is used to record increases in the fair value of land and buildings and decreases to the extent that such decrease relates to an increase on the same asset previously recognised in equity.

 Revaluation reserve for financial assets at FVOCI

-Revaluation reserve for financial assets at FVOCI records fair value changes on financial assets at FVOCI.
+Revaluation reserve for financial assets at FVOCI records fair value and expected credit loss changes on financial assets at FVOCI.

 24. Net interest income

 Net interest income comprises: